lennard134/TicketToRideLAMAS/index.md

 made to simplify the coding itself, as there now cannot be multiple owners of a single connection.
 But this also simplifies determining the shortest route, reduces computational complexity and keeps the knowledge extracted from the board more simple.

-___

-THIS SHOULD PERHAPS BE MENTIONED IN A DISCUSSION
-It should be noted that real-world agents might obtain a degree of knowledge from the colour cards that an opponent draws.
-However, it would require an agent to take into account all shortest routes with all colours that are relevant for those routes, and update its knowledge every round in which cards are drawn.
-Additionally, agents could draw certain cards to mislead agents that use knowledge about drawn cards.
-Hence, due to its complexity, we assume that no knowledge is acquired from drawing train cards.

 ## Implementation
 In this section we will discuss the various element of our implementation of the Ticket to Ride game.
 We will go over